-13 behaviour by some employees monitoring of To have an environment with good ethical behaviour Manifestation of professional organisational conduct and behaviour.
-Conduct awareness sessions Monitoring of impact assessment Impact assessment Conduct sessions on Ethical behavior and discipline.
-14 Paperless Council and MAYCO.
-Structures of Committee of All Structures of Council utilising the paperless system in all meetings.
-Immediate utilisation of a paperless approach by all Committees of Council Impact assessment n/a Focus on paperless system 15 of Powers Delay in finalisation of draft Delegation of Powers.
-(Draft already in pack identified for approval) approve delegation of Approved, efficient and effective delegation of powers Review approval and implementation of delegation of powers Evaluate the Impact assessment Finalize the available draft 16 Information, Communication & Technology Services (ICT) procurement of systems Non/ Under-utilized Systems Undocumented Effective municipal Information communication Technological system A fully fledged functioning and effective municipal Information communication and Technological system.
-Commence implementing the Strategic Information Systems Plan (SISP) Implement IT Governance Continuous professional development Basic training of staff in IT Commence Systems Plan (SISP) Recruitment of employees Replacement of obsolete hardware and Review IT Policies Review the IT SISP Replacement of obsolete hardware and software.
-Continuous professional Establish Governance committees (ISO, IT Operations, IT Change Control Board) Develop Terms of reference and appoint committees members Review the IT structure with a view the Disaster Recovery Plan (DRP) development. istatt in H to add critical posts Acquire and implement a LAN monitoring and optimizing solution Implement a data backup solution Reconfigure LAN backbone for redundancy some technical fields.
-Audit for all employee and Councilors To have an institution with staff with skills in all various field.
-To have an institution with bona-fide staff and Councilors. skills when recruiting skills when Prioritise the rare skills when recruiting in the = To have Count for all employee and Councilors Ghost workers eliminated Periodic head count.
+15 Powers Delay in finalisation of draft Delegation of Powers.
+(Draft already in pack identified for approval) To Review and approve delegation of powers Approved, efficient and effective delegation of powers Review approval and mplementation of delegation of powers Monitor and Evaluate the implementation Impact assessment Finalize the available draft 16 Information, Communication & Technology Service (ICT) Unplanned procurement of systems Non/ Under-utilized Systems Undocumented/ municipal Information A fully fledged functioning and effective municipal Information communication and Technological system.
+Commence implementing the Strategic Information Systems Plan (SISP) Implement IT Governance Continuous professional development Basic training of staff in IT Commence implementation of the Disaster Recovery Plan (DRP) obsolete hardware and software.
+Continuous professional development.
+Basic training of staff in IT Review the IT SISP Replacement of obsolete hardware and software.
+Continuous professional development Basic training of staff in IT Establish Governance committees (ISO, IT Operations, IT Change Control Board) Develop Terms of reference and appoint committees' members Review the IT structure with a view to add critical posts Acquire and implement a LAN monitoring and optimizing solution Implement a data backup solution Reconfigure LAN backbone for redundancy 17 • technical fields.
+To conduct skills Audit for all employee and Councilors To have an institution with staff with skills in all various field.
+To have an institution with bona-fide staff and Councilors.
+Prioritise the rare skills when recruiting Prioritise the rare skills when recruiting Prioritise the rare skills when recruiting the institution conducting head count for To have Count for all employee and Councilors Ghost workers eliminated Institute head-counting Do periodic head counting Periodic head count